 So many people phone us and just don’t know where to begin or what to ask for first.
 We think a little help in prioritising the important elements that will launch your search for that perfect holiday.

 Dates: Most people know the window that they have available.
 School holiday dates and annual leave (work) dates will usually the main dates that will define those parameters.
 The price of a midweek ferry will usually cost less, but that is of no use if your work holiday dates must run from Saturday to Saturday.
 So the first thing to tell us is the date of the first night that you want to arrive at your holiday destination.

 Duration: How many nights do you want to stay in France?
-We specialise in mobile home holidays in France, and during the main school holiday period we have a minimum of 7 nights and this applies to most types of holiday self catering accommodation in France.
-You can then add on additional nights, so if your ideal time is 10 nights, then that is important information.
+We specialise in mobile home holidays in France, and during the main school holiday period there is a minimum of 7 nights and this applies to most types of holiday self catering accommodation in France.
+You can then add on additional nights subject to availability, so if your ideal time is 10 nights, then that is important information.

 Your Family: We need to know how many adults will be going on holiday and the ages of any children under 18 years (some operators will have a different definition of the age of a child – but here at Matthews Holidays they are under 18 years).
 You will be asked for the first names of every one and the dates of birth of children.